 The most common problem with a ventless sink drain is a lack of drainage power.
 Vents allow the air that is sucked into the drainpipe to escape through a one-way vent before it causes havoc inside your pipes.

 As water goes down the drain without a vent, suction occurs in the drainpipe.
 The drain often gurgles or slurps as it drains off water.
-This problem results in slower draining and potential clogs, because the drain plug is often opened wider to offset the drainage issue.
-Additional materials often end up in the sink drainpipes, including hair, dirt and small pieces of debris.
+This problem results in slower draining and potential clogs because the drain plug is often opened wider to offset the drainage issue.
+Additional materials often end up in the sink drainpipes, including hair, dirt, and small pieces of debris.

-Odd Plumbing Noises
+2. Odd Plumbing Noises

 If your sink drain is unvented, it is likely your entire plumbing system is unvented as well, so it is susceptible to this problem.
 Another odd problem occurring in unvented sinks is a sucking sound when other appliances are in use.
-For instance, a shower draining in one room can cause a gurgling sound in a sink in the next room over, if one of the drains is not properly vented.
+For instance, a shower draining in one room can cause a gurgling sound in a sink in the next room over if one of the drains is not properly vented.
 This is due to the flow of air inside the pipes.

-Many homeowners try to install their own vents on a non-vented sink.
+Many homeowners try to install their own vents on a nonvented sink.
 This project requires some advanced plumbing skills.
 First of all, you need to know where to install the vent on the drain line.
-Usually, the vent goes right behind the p-trap before the home's main drainage line.
+Usually, the vent goes right behind the P-trap before the home's main drainage line.
 While this relieves most problems with the unvented sink, the solution may not alleviate all problems in a completely unvented plumbing system.

-Installing Drain Vents
+What to Know Before Installing Drain Vents

 A drain vent mounts into your home's main drain lines, which today are made from PVC.
 You need to glue the drain vent to the pipes for a proper installation.
-Those without experience in this area may find themselves struggling to properly set the pipe fittings in place before the PVC cement sets permanently.
+If you don't have experience in this area, you may find yourself struggling to properly set the pipe fittings in place before the PVC cement sets permanently.